thomstrub/SEI-Repo/work/w11/d3/profilePage.md

 }
 ```

-- Notice how this component is importing the Post component we'll be able to reuse, and the Card from semantic ui which will be helpful later on in styling.
+- Notice how this component is importing the Post component we'll be able to reuse, and the Card from semantic ui which will be helpful later on in styling (in the lab).

 - components/ProfileBio/ProfileBio